-You can click on the Thumbnails to go directly to Amazon's website to get more information on each Book.
-If there is a problem with any of the link's at any time there is a link to Amazon here too.
-And all the Books also have their ISBN number as well as their title for reference.
+You can click on the thumbnails to go directly to Amazon's website to get more information on each Book.
+If there is a problem with any link's at any time there is a link to Amazon here and all the Books have their ISBN number so you can look them up there, in other shops or libraries for easy reference too.

 "Breaking the Chains of Abuse" by Sue Atkinsonmm